Arizona women reach 20 wins with second-round WNIT rout of Pacific

 “We all believe we can win this tournament and I think that’s what’s getting us going.
 Coach Adia always talks to us before the game and says that ‘whoever we’re playing just to punch them in the face.’
 We take that mentality and just run with it.”

-UA held Pacific to 30 percent shooting from the field and just 18.8 percent in the fourth quarter.
-UA shot 42.9 percent overall and outrebounded the Tigers 46-36.
+The UA held Pacific to 30 percent shooting from the field and just 18.8 percent in the fourth quarter.
+The UA shot 42.9 percent overall and outrebounded the Tigers 46-36.

 Cate Reese followed up her 20-point game on Thursday with 16 points.
 She scored four consecutive times in the beginning of that fourth quarter as the Wildcats pulled away.